Computational quantum transport: a scattering approach perspective: Stable formulation of the lead and scattering problems

-however it avoids an unstable step of obtaining the eigenvectors $\Phi_\mathrm{\bar e+}$ from the eigenvalue problem Eq.~\eqref{eq:stable_leads}.
+where $R$ is an upper triangular matrix.
+Effectively, the QZ decomposition computes the unitary matrix of the QR-decomposition of the evanescent modes, however it avoids an unstable step of obtaining the eigenvectors $\Phi_\mathrm{\bar e+}$ from the eigenvalue problem Eq.~\eqref{eq:stable_leads}.
 Furthermore, obtaining a subset of the eigenvectors from Schur does not introduce a computational overhead because the Schur decomposition is performed by LAPACK as the first step of solving the generalized eigenvalue problem anyway.
 Using the orthogonal basis for the evanescent states, we arrive at the following $2\times 3$ block structure which forms our final form of the scattering problem.

+Since we are typically not interested in $S_\mathrm{\bar ep}$, we do not need to compute the matrix $R$ explicitly.
 Practical calculations, for instance in the Kwant package, are performed by numerically solving the linear system Eq.~\eqref{eq:scatt_form_stable5}.